 I grew up on Long Island and went to college at Columbia University, where I majored in French.
-Upon graduation I spent 1968 and 1969 as a Peace Corps math teacher in Honduras; I learned that I was good not only at math (which I knew) but also at teaching it (which I’d had no reason to suspect).
+Upon graduation I spent 1968 and 1969 as a Peace Corps math teacher in Honduras.
+I’d always been good at math but I discovered I was also good at teaching it, which I’d had no reason to suspect.
 It was also in Honduras that I learned the rudiments of photography and got my first “real” camera, a Pentax Spotmatic.
 In the late 1970s and early 1980s I did a fair amount of art photography and eventually published three books of 3-D infrared photographs.
 The combination of 3-D and black-and-white infrared was an unusual one but I was fond of it, at least in part because it was unique.
 My book Bodies of Light won an award from the Printing Industries of America in 1981.

 Texas Highways, April 2002: “Speaking of Lesser-Known Texas Wildflowers”

 Texas Prairie Journal, Spring 2008: “Dodder” (The cover picture is also mine, even though it doesn’t match the text of my article.)